Harvest okra when pods are 1 to 4 inches long. Pods are ready for harvest about 60 days after sowing.

 - Okra tastes best the day you pick it.
 Use pods immediately or they will begin to lose quality and flavor.

-- Pods refrigerated for more than a day or two often suffer chilling injury and turn black.
+- Pods refrigerated for more than a day or two often suffer chilling injuries and turn black.